Reading Time: 4 minutes

 What are the Signs of Clonazepam Addiction?

-- You take the drug even after you have been ill or otherwise suffered consequences as a result of the drug use.
+- You take the drug even after you have been ill or have suffered consequences as a result of the drug use.

 - You have been in legal, financial or emotional trouble as a result of drug use.